jronayne/PyTransport/README.md

 PyTransport has been developed on OS X and Linux Ubuntu using Python 2.7, and is intended for use on Unix based systems.

 # Contibutions, Pull requests and Issues
 Any third party wishing to contribute to the PyTransport project is welcome to do so.
-We will attempt to implement submitted pull requests and fix issues submitted on this repository.
-If assistance or support is needed you can also contact us by email at d.mulryne@qmul.ac.uk and j.ronayne@qmul.ac.uk .
+We will attempt to implement submitted pull requests and fix issues submitted to this repository.
+If assistance or support is needed you can also contact us by [email](j.ronayne@qmul.ac.uk).

 # Licencing #
 PyTransport is distributed under the GNU General Public License version 3, or (at your option) any later version.
 This license is bundled with the source code as LICENSE.txt.

-Please visit the [PyTransport wedsite](https://transportmethod.com) for further information and links to other repositories ultisiling the transport method.
+Please visit the [PyTransport website](https://transportmethod.com) for further information and links to other repositories ultisiling the transport method.